 Local systems usually face a wide range of obstacles that prevent the emergence and development of social businesses.
-This is why the Yunus Social Business Centre University of Florence and ARCO (Action Research for CO-development) created the Social Business City Program (SBCP), an initiative that aids in removing these barriers and creating an enabling ecosystem for social businesses.
+This is why the Yunus Social Business Centre University of Florence (YSBCUF) and ARCO (Action Research for CO-development) created the Social Business City Program (SBCP), an initiative that aids in removing these barriers and creating an enabling ecosystem for social businesses.
 The Program lasts a minimum of three years, but a longer commitment might be required.

 The Social Business City Program

 “It operates at the local level…

 Our activities focus on local factors for several reasons.

 A city-focused approach allows us to identify and tackle social problems in a more effective and efficient way, since each territory has distinctive features and socio-economic dynamics.

 Coordination of local actors

 Shared geographical and socio-economic backgrounds ensure effective interaction among a wide variety of actors and target groups, while also facilitating coordination and co-planning activities.